Sheikh Salahuddin (Karachi politician)

-Early life
+Early life and education

 He was born on 29 August 1956.
+He completed his higher education at the University of Karachi, graduating with a bachelor’s degree.

 Political career

+Salahuddin joined the Muttahida Qaumi Movement (MQM) in 1988 after previously being associated with the party as a sympathiser.
+In the same year, he was appointed as the party’s finance secretary for the United Arab Emirates (UAE).
+In 1992, he was promoted as the MQM organiser for the UAE, where he also oversaw the party’s organisational structure in Qatar.

 He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-244 (Karachi-VI) in the 2008 Pakistani general election.
+He received 174,044 votes - one of the highest vote-totals achieved by any National Assembly candidate in the 2008 general election.

-He received 174,044 votes and defeated Mir Wali, a candidate of Muttahida Majlis-e-Amal (MMA).
+and defeated Mir Wali, a candidate of Muttahida Majlis-e-Amal (MMA).

 He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-244 (Karachi-VI) in the 2013 Pakistani general election.
 He received 133,885 votes and defeated Khalid Masood Khan, a candidate of Pakistan Tehreek-e-Insaf (PTI).

+Parliamentary roles

+Presiding over a session of the National Assembly as Chairpersons.

+During his tenure in the National Assembly, Salahuddin served on the Panel of Chairpersons, a group of MNAs nominated by the Speaker to preside over sittings in the absence of the Speaker and Deputy Speaker.
+He also chaired the Assembly sessions as an acting chairperson.

+He served on parliamentary governance bodies, including the Board of Governors of the Pakistan Institute for Parliamentary Services (PIPS) for the 2016–17 term.

+Salahuddin was also listed among parliamentarians involved with Overseas Pakistanis Foundation (OPF) related matters handled by National Assembly committees.

+Later developments

-In June 2024, Salahuddin left MQM-P and joined the newly formed political party Awaam Pakistan, citing changing political alignments.
-He is listed among the founding members of the party and serves on its organising committee.
+In June 2024, Salahuddin left the MQM-P and joined the newly formed political party Awaam Pakistan, citing changing political alignments.
+He was listed among the founding members and joined the party’s organising committee.

-During his tenure as a Member of the National Assembly, Salahuddin remained active within MQM-P, advocating for his constituency and participating in parliamentary and party-level discussions.

-Following the political restructuring of the MQM after 2016, he aligned himself with the Pakistan-based faction, MQM-P, and continued with the party until his departure in 2024.

-According to The Express Tribune, Salahuddin joined Awaam Pakistan after remaining in contact with Shahid Khaqan Abbasi and Miftah Ismail during the party’s formation.
+Following the political restructuring of MQM after 2016, he had remained aligned with the Pakistan-based faction (MQM-P) until his departure in 2024.
+According to The Express Tribune, he joined Awaam Pakistan after remaining in contact with Shahid Khaqan Abbasi and Miftah Ismail during the party’s formation.